Philio/PreferenceCompatExtended/README.md

     <item name="preferenceTheme">@style/PreferenceTheme</item>

-For SDK 11+ devices this inherits from `PreferenceOverlay`.
+For SDK 11+ devices this inherits from `PreferenceThemeOverlay`.

 For SDK 14+ devices this inherits from `PreferenceThemeOverlay.v14.Material` and fixes a number of bugs that currently exist in the Google libraries.